George-Elias/Structured-Framework-for-Selecting-Equity-Mutual-Funds/README.md

 ## Key Findings

 - Top-ranked funds were not necessarily the highest-return funds
 - Consistency and downside control significantly influenced rankings
-- Rankings remained broadly stable under ±10% weight adjustments
-- Simplified historical testing suggested improved drawdown characteristics versus category averages

 The framework appears conservative and risk-aware by design.